 Please note, the compensation and trust should be made known to any agency which deals with the assessment of your means-tested benefit or care.
 They should be told you have received compensation and you have set up a trust.
 It is simpler if I give notice to your benefit agencies on your behalf when all is in place.

 The money in the trust can be used pretty much as you wish.
 There used to be complicated rules.
 Most of these rules have now been brought to an end, but as rules can change, I recommend you keep a record of all transactions of the trust.
-One thing I would strongly advise you to avoid, is paying a regular amount from the trust bank account to a personal bank account.
-Paying yourself “wages” to cover the necessities of life can clash with agencies’ interpretation of what is a trust.
+One thing I strongly advise you to avoid, is paying a regular amount from the trust bank account to your personal bank account.
+Paying yourself “wages” to cover the necessities of life can clash with benefit agencies’ interpretation of what is a trust.
 The simple rule is to use your benefits for the basics of life for which they are intended, then use the trust for anything else.
-Pay for items direct from trust funds, avoiding the monet passing through your hands or personal bank account.
+Pay for items direct from trust funds, avoiding the money passing through your hands or personal bank account.
 Getting into an argument with a benefit agency is to be avoided, as they may stop benefits and leave it to you to prove they are wrong.
 This may all appear artificial, as you may not always be in receipt of benefits, but as it could prove necessary in the future to show how the trust fund was used, you should keep your records from the start.

 It is worth repeating that you should not transfer money to your personal bank account or withdraw cash from the trust.
 By doing this you will lose the protection of the trust and the transferred money or cash will become subject to benefits means-testing.
 This is the case even if the money is only held briefly.
 The trust bank account should be used to directly purchase items.

 I think the most convenient way to instruct me is to use an online facility to provide information and documents.

 A list of everything I will need to prepare a trust for your compensation is set out below: